meanie/angular-api/README.md

     id: '@id'
   });

-  //Set the default model to use for each endpoint, or empty for none
+  //Set the default model to use for each endpoint
-  //Defaults to $apiModel
+  //Defaults to none
-  $apiProvider.setDefaultModel('MyModel');
+  $apiProvider.setDefaultModel('BaseModel');

-  //Strip trailing slashes behaviour
+  //Strip trailing slashes behavior
   //Defaults to true
   $apiProvider.stripTrailingSlashes(false);
 });